Civil-Service-Human-Resources/data-transchiver/README.md

 ###### Answer
 >Run the below query, and you will know when the ERROR count is greater than zero

+_replace the table name with the `_prev` post-fix if the job was run multiple times_

 ```
 SELECT COUNT(*) Errors
 FROM db_archiver.candidate_record